 According to a recent study, less than 2% of B2B customers immediately.
 B2B buying can take months and require you to engage with more decision-makers than ever before.
 In fact, a recent survey showed that the average number of stakeholders involved in B2B purchasing decisions was 6.8, up from 5.4 in late 2014.
 More people have more input in more decisions.
 These numbers are even higher in enterprise sales where more departments have a stake in large-scale purchasing decisions.

-For these reasons, the nurturing process is even more critical than it ever has been before.
+For these reasons, the B2B lead nurturing process is even more critical than it ever has been before.
 It is important that you are able to identify what is important to your B2B Direct Mail Leads, speak to those topics, and subtly move them through the sales funnel over time to close the sale.

 Pre-Qualify Your Prospects